 Ballast Water Pollution

-Since the ballast water contains microbes and micro-organisms in addition to vegetation and other sea-animals, the pollution aspect is mainly caused to the local species and marine life.
-One very good example of sea-animals causing problems to existing species of marine life would be the huge swell of population of jellyfish in the Black Sea
+Since the ballast water contains microbes and micro-organisms in addition to vegetation and other sea animals, the pollution is mainly caused by the local species and marine life.
+One example of such ecological damage would be the massive swell of jellyfish in the Black Sea.

 Grey Water Pollution

-Classified under the head of greywater, this water accumulation contains not just harmful chemicals but sometimes even metals and minerals too.
-The potency of greywater harming the marine environment is greater because of its high concentration in the oceanic waters.
-According to statistics, the average greywater churned-out of a cruise ship is around 3,30,000 to 9,60,000 million litres a day
+Classified under the head of the greywater, this water accumulation contains not just harmful chemicals but sometimes even metals and minerals.
+The potency of greywater harming the marine environment is greater because of its high concentration in oceanic waters.
+Studies show that a large cruise ship releases around one million gallons of grey water during a single week’s voyage.

-Black water/ Sewage Pollution
+Blackwater/ Sewage Pollution

 Solid Waste Pollution

 It is estimated that cruise ships contribute 24% to the total solid waste generated by maritime traffic across the world as one of such luxury vessels can produce seven tons of garbage and solid waste in a single day.